ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

 ------------------------------------

 ``security`` function was designed to request data of a timeframe *higher* than the current chart timeframe.
-On a 60min chart, this would mean requesting 240, D, W, or any higher timeframe.
+On a *60 minutes* chart, this would mean requesting 240, D, W, or any higher timeframe.

-It is not recommended to request data of a timeframe *lower* that the current chart timeframe, for example 1min data from a 5min chart.
-The main problem with such a case is that some part of a 1 minute data will be inevitably lost, as it's impossible to display it on a 5 minute chart and not to break the time axis.
+It is not recommended to request data of a timeframe *lower* that the current chart timeframe, for example *1 minute* data from a *5 minutes* chart.
+The main problem with such a case is that some part of a 1 minute data will be inevitably lost, as it's impossible to display it on a *5 minutes* chart and not to break the time axis.
 In such cases the behavior of ``security`` can be rather unexpected.
 The next example illustrates this::